Skip to content

 Test Framework

-As a starting point you may use sample framework we published on GitHub.
+As a starting point, you can use the sample framework we published on GitHub.

-• rapise.js - node.js module capable of running Rapise tests;
+• rapise.js - a Node.js module that can run Rapise tests;

-• runtest.cmd - command file used by rapise.js, adjust SES_ENGINE_HOME variable in this file if needed;
+• runtest.cmd - a command file used by rapise.js; adjust the SES_ENGINE_HOME variable in this file if needed;

-• fixunit.js, tap2xunit.cmd - these two files convert execution results from TAP format to XUnit format accepted by Azure DevOps.
+• fixunit.js, tap2xunit.cmd - these two files convert execution results from TAP format to XUnit format, which is accepted by Azure DevOps.

-Each Rapise test in this framework is a direct subfolder of the root folder:
+Each Rapise test within this framework resides in a direct subfolder of the root folder:

 |